Controlling Sources of Toxic Air Pollutants

 - In February 2009, the NYC Council passed legislation to limit the idling in all NYC public or private school zones to one minute.24 The school zone created by the law encompasses all streets that immediately border public and private schools.
 The law also requires city agencies to submit idling violation reports to the City Council.
 Additionally, the City Council voted to extend enforcement authority for NYC idling laws to the Department of Parks and Recreation and Department of Sanitation.

 In summary, the goals of the federal and state air pollution control programs are consistent with each other and promote the economic and social well-being of the community in NYS.

 New York State Air Quality

 The strategies discussed previously to reduce toxic air pollutants from stationary and mobile sources have resulted in significant improvements in air quality.
-An historical perspective that reflects the success of these efforts can be seen in DEC's Bureau of Air Quality Surveillance (BAQS) report titled: NYS Ambient Air Monitoring Program Network Assessment (May 2010).25 The Network Assessment report shows historical trends for criteria pollutants and some toxic air pollutants.
-Historical trends for common toxic air pollutants frequently detected in DEC's monitoring network can be found in Trends for Specific VOC Compounds 26 or in Volatile Organics Data Summaries.27
+An historical perspective that reflects the success of these efforts can be seen in DEC's Bureau of Air Quality Surveillance (BAQS) report titled: NYS Ambient Air Monitoring Program Network Assessment (June 2015).25 The Network Assessment report shows historical trends for criteria pollutants and some toxic air pollutants.
+Historical trends for common toxic air pollutants frequently detected in DEC's monitoring network can be found in Trends for Specific VOC Compounds.
+26

 1 A process is any activity at a stationary source that results in an emission of a regulated air pollutant.
 Many large stationary sources (e.g., industrial facilities) have multiple processes.